Best Diabetic Dog FoodReading Time: 9 minutes

 Aside from that, plenty of dog food is already introduced in the market, which makes hunting for the best quality diabetic dog food confusing.
 So that you will be able to choose high-quality food for your dog, you need to know some basic knowledge regarding dog food labels.

 Speaking of a dog food label, there are only three things you should look for on the name:

 Statement of Nutritional Adequacy

-The guaranteed analysis provides you information that the product meets the basic requirements of dogs for protein and fat or if the fiber content is adequately high.
+The guaranteed analysis provides you with information that the product meets the basic requirements of dogs for protein and fat or if the fiber content is adequately high.
 The minimum protein requirement for adult dogs is 18%, and the minimum fat requirement is 8% for puppies and 5% for adult dogs.
-Use the guaranteed analysis to make a direct comparison between two diabetic dog food products.
+Use the guaranteed analysis to compare two diabetic dog food products directly.
 Remember to look for the four vital nutrients: crude protein, crude fat, crude fiber, and moisture.